This is my sobriety journey.

 Each year on my birthday I’d blow out my candles and wish for love.

-The universe has a funny way of making wishes come true because seven months later I entered alcohol addiction recovery and started to fall in the deepest and greatest love of all, the love with my own self.
+The universe has a funny way of making wishes come true because seven months later I started my sobriety journey and started to fall in the deepest and greatest love of all, the love with my own self.

 You see, prior to sobriety I was drinking daily.
 I didn’t know how to sit at a table and simply drink a glass of orange juice, it always had to have something in it like vodka, make it a double too.
 Back then I was an expensive date, now I’m a very cheap one.